equinor/Aga8Calc/README.md

-An OPC UA client that reads gas composition, pressure and temperature from an OPC UA server, calculates Aga8 parameters (like density) and writes the results back to an OPC UA server...
+An OPC UA client that reads gas composition, pressure and temperature from an OPC UA server, calculates Aga8 parameters (like density) and writes the results back to an OPC UA server.